Fewer than one intensive care bed available per hospital

 But the coronavirus is not the only reason to be hospitalised in intensive care, and the pressure on this service is becoming critical.

 The transfer of patients between hospitals intended to balance that pressure does not appear to be a solution, given the full occupation of all hospitals.
-There is now little room for maneuvering.
+There is now little room for manoeuvring.

 Patient discharges do not compensate for the influx of new patients either, according to the FPS Health.